 Our trainings tend to be deeply experiential, focusing on those approaches that science has shown to be most effective in helping people learn.
 Our attendees will learn through doing, not just by listening.

 While we do have some standard classes that we are always offering, most of the trainings we do are customized for our clients.
 Do you need two days of technical training or a one day introduction to Kanban?
-We can accomodate your needs.
+We can accommodate your needs.

 While most courses are customized, there are certain things that are very frequently covered in our classes.